“Only two things are infinite — the universe and human stupidity, and I’m not sure about the former.” – Albert Einstein

 Ironically, a happily married man (or is he?) is the founder of the site.
 The site’s slogan?
 “Life is short, have an affair.”

 Ashley Madison went on to become a million-dollar company.
 As of 2014, the website reported a revenue of $115 million.
 However, it lost its reputation for discretion in 2015 when a cyberattack exposed data of 32 million users.
+The website has regained its function and users can sign up to get help with their infidelities.

 2. Goggles for your Dog